 Due to the low cost of the project and the consistent results for students with disabilities and students at-risk for reading failure, schools are able to sustain their projects with funding.

 The Center for Evaluation Services, Bowling Green State University, Updated 11/2013

 For more information on Project MORE, go to: www.ohioprojectmore.org.

-Visit our research page to learn more about how Reading A'Z resources support current educational trends and practices.
+Visit our Research and Efficacy page to learn more about how Reading A'Z resources support current educational trends and practices.